The WZA: A window-based method for characterizing genotype-environment

 that was inspired by methods for calculating FST.
 We analyze simulations

-modelling local adaptation to heterogeneous environments either using a
+modelling local adaptation to heterogeneous environments to compare the

-approach.
-In the majority of cases we tested, the WZA either
+WZA with existing methods.
+In the majority of cases we tested, the WZA

-outperformed single-SNP based approaches or performed similarly.
-The WZA
+either outperformed single-SNP based approaches or performed similarly.

-outperformed individual SNP approaches when the measured environment is
+In particular, the WZA outperformed individual SNP approaches when a

 small number of individuals or demes was sampled.
 We apply the WZA to